A Bayesian Approach to In-Game Win Probability in Soccer: In-game Win Probability Framework

-In this section, we outline our approach to construct a win probability model for association football.
-First, we discuss how to describe the game state.
-Second, we introduce our four win probability models.
-The first three models are inspired by the existing models in other sports.
-With a fourth Bayesian model, we address the challenges described in the previous section.
+In this section, we outline our approach for constructing an in-game win probability model for soccer.
+First, we introduce our model, which addresses the challenges described in the previous section.
+Second, we discuss how to represent the game state.
+Finally, we describe our training and evaluation procedures.